 Risotto the busy way (just don’t tell your Nana)

 In oven-safe pot with tight-fitting lid, sauté onion, veggies and beans (not too much – rice’s the star here), add rice and stir.
 Add broth (1:3 ratio for Arborio and white rice, 1:4 for brown rice or barley).
 Bring to a boil then cover and bake in oven at 350F for up to an hour.
 Monitor after 40 minutes to check doneness of rice.
 Stir vigorously for 3-5 minutes, adding in some chopped nuts and/or herbs if desired.
 No Dutch oven? prepare on stovetop then pour in oven-safe dish, cover tightly with foil.
+Learn more in my complete tutorial: how to make oven-baked risotto.

 Cook protein-dense ingredient (tofu, tempeh, fake meat…) first and reserve.
 Sauté onion, garlic, ginger and vegetables one at a time on medium heat.
 Add seasonings and sauce and bring to boil, lower heat and reduce liquid a bit.
 Add reserved ingredient, reheat throughout and serve over rice, noodles, etc.